cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 $ kubectl config set-context --current --namespace=default
 ```

+i.
 Now scale the account deployment.

 ```
 $ kubectl scale --replicas=2 deployment dep-account
 deployment "dep-account" scaled
 ```

+ii.
 Kubernetes will now add 2 new pods for the dep-account service.
 Verify this by running the command

 ``` kubectl get pods```